Lima, Provincia de Lima Airbnb Market Data 2026: STR Report & Statistics

 Which amenities boost Airbnb revenue in Lima?

-TV and Babysitter recommendations are among the strongest revenue-linked amenities in Lima.
+TV and Doorman are among the strongest revenue-linked amenities in Lima.
 In AirROI's latest dataset, listings with these amenities outperform those without on average revenue, which makes amenities analysis useful for prioritizing investment and listing upgrades.

 Do Airbnb hosts charge cleaning fees in Lima?